| Title: | Score Matching Estimation by Automatic Differentiation |

 tape_uld()

-Creates a tape of the Hessian of a function taped by CppAD
+Creates a tape of the Hessian of a function taped by CppAD.

-must be scalar-valued (i.e. a vector of length 1).
+The taped function represented by pfun must be scalar-valued (i.e. a vector of length 1).

-are used as the values to conduct the taping.
+The x vector and dynparam are used as the values to conduct the taping.

 pfun |